redeplastrs.com.br Listed by Blackfield Ransomware Group

 Redeplast is a Brazilian footwear manufacturer with over 20 years of experience in the industry.
 The...

 On July 3, 2026, the Brazilian footwear manufacturer Redeplast appeared on the leak site of the Blackfield ransomware group.
-Internal files were exfiltrated during a ransomware attack on the company, which has operated for more than 20 years and maintains customer, supplier, and employee records typical of a manufacturing business.
+Internal files were allegedly exfiltrated during a ransomware attack on the company, which has operated for more than 20 years and maintains customer, supplier, and employee records typical of a manufacturing business.

 Public reporting indicates that Blackfield posted details of the Redeplast incident on its dark-web leak site.
 The data consists of internal files obtained after the ransomware deployment.
-The exact number of people whose information was exposed remains unknown, and the precise contents of the files have not been independently verified in open sources.
+The exact number of people whose information may have been exposed remains unknown, and the precise contents of the files have not been independently verified in open sources.
 Ransomware.live has indexed the listing, providing the primary public record of the claim.
 No evidence has surfaced that the files have been distributed beyond the group’s controlled leak site as of the latest available information.

 Why This Matters for You and Your Family